- UCAS course code

 Your compulsory studies comprise an advanced Russian language course unit - which focuses on oral proficiency, translation from and into Russian and composition in Russian - and a dissertation, which is supervised by an appropriate member of staff within Russian and East European Studies.

-Optional course units in subjects including Business Russian, Soviet and post-Soviet cinema, Russian popular culture, Russian and Soviet politics and history and memory in post-socialist Eastern Europe round out your studies.
+Optional course units in subjects such as Business Russian, translation studies, Soviet and post-Soviet popular culture and cinema, and politics and society in Russia, the Soviet Union and post-Soviet countries round out your studies.

 Course units for year 4